PatyHidalgo/PatyHidalgo.github.io/projects.md

 operational flexibility under the wider range of possible conditions.

+### Modeling of Long-Duration Storage for Decarbonization of California and the Western US Energy System

+The challenge is to meet all of California’s and Western US' clean-energy goals with low cost solutions.
+Low-cost solar and wind electricity are a partial solution, but the public would also like low-cost electricity when solar and wind electricity are not available (at night and/or on calm days).
+While many technologies show promise to provide the needed storage and/or demand management, none is established in a way that gives confidence or that elucidates how a zero-carbon electricity grid will function.

+Modeling of the Western US electricity grid requires thousands of assumptions and the assumptions can vary widely.
+The state of California can implement time of use rates or demand management programs that can help to shift load to times when renewable electricity is available.
+These actions have the potential to greatly accelerate the adoption of new storage technologies for different durations if they are well planned. **Our challenge is to develop and implement mathematical methods to operate and optimize the capacity expansion of the grid, and with this framework, study the roles and cost targets of long-duration storage technologies**.

 ### Wave Energy Technology Assessment for Optimal Grid Integration and Blue Economy Advancement